Configure Prisma Access Colo-Connect

 Since Prisma Access does not send BGP advertisements if you select this option, you must configure static routes on the on-premises equipment to establish routes back to Prisma Access.

-2. From Strata Cloud Manager, return to WorkflowsPrisma Access SetupService Connection a GRE tunnel for Connection 1 by entering a GRE Tunnel Name 1 and a Peer IP 1 for Connection 1 and, if more than 10 Gbps of bandwidth is required, entering GRE Tunnel Name 2 and Peer IP 2 for the second tunnel for Connection 1; then, create a GRE tunnel for Connection 2 by repeating these same steps.
+Connections that have 50 Gbps of throughput or more don't require GRE tunnel configuration.
+If GRE tunnels are required, enter a GRE Tunnel Name 1 and a Peer IP 1 for Connection 1.
+If you require a bandwidth between 10 Gbps and 20 Gbps, enter a GRE Tunnel Name 2 and Peer IP 2 for the second tunnel for Connection 1; then, create a GRE tunnel for Connection 2 by repeating these steps.

 Use IPv4 addresses for the BGP values; IPv6 isn't supported.